stephenplusplus/gcloud-common/contributing/readme.md

 You (and your authorized signer, if corporate) can sign the CLA electronically.
 After that, we'll be able to accept your contributions.

-## Getting help

-As mentioned above, with so much work that needs to be done, we would hate for you to waste your effort.
-Therefore, assuming that you have a specific change that you would like to contribute, the first step is to verify that: 1) your change is needed, and 2) someone else isn't already working on it.
-If you don't have a change in mind, and instead are just looking for a way to help (we love this!), please skip ahead to [Finding something to work on](#finding-something-to-work-on).

-If your idea for a change to gcloud stems from difficulty or frustration, the first thing to do is to reach out for help.
-The best place to start is the [gcloud tag on Stack Overflow](http://stackoverflow.com/questions/tagged/gcloud).
-If find yourself looking through too many questions, try narrowing the results by adding a library-specific tags, such as [gcloud-node](http://stackoverflow.com/questions/tagged/gcloud-node), [gcloud-python](http://stackoverflow.com/questions/tagged/gcloud-python), or [gcloud-ruby](http://stackoverflow.com/questions/tagged/gcloud-ruby).
-Many issues are similar across platforms.
-If your searches fail to turn anything up, click the `Ask Question` button in the upper right corner of Stack Overflow and complete the form.
-Don't forget to add the `gcloud` tag as well as the library-specific tag before submitting.
-We will try our best to answer within one business day.

-When you've determined that something in gcloud clearly needs changing, the next step is to visit the project's GitHub issues page.
-Enter your keyword(s) into the search bar, and if your first search fails to turn up something helpful, try removing the `is:issue is:open` filters from the search bar.
-The topic you're looking for may have been discussed in an issue that is already closed.

-### Opening an issue
+## Opening an issue

-If you really can't find your topic, either in Stack Overflow or in GitHub issues, it is probably time to open a GitHub issue.
+If you've tried everything in our [Troubleshooting](/troubleshooting/readme.md) guide and are still running into problems, it is probably time to open a GitHub issue.
 GitHub provides a guide, [Mastering Issues](https://guides.github.com/features/issues/), that is useful if you are unfamiliar with the process.
 Here are the specific steps for opening a gcloud issue:

 1. Go to the project issues page on GitHub.
 1. Click the green `New Issue` button located in the upper right corner.